exercism/ruby/exercises/concept/amusement-park/.docs/introduction.md

   end

   def repeat
-    # Outputs the value of the instance variable
+    # Return the value of the instance variable
-    print @heard
+    @heard
   end
 end

 repeater = Repeater.new
 repeater.hear("Hello, friend!")
-repeater.repeat # Prints "Hello, friend!"
+print repeater.repeat # Prints "Hello, friend!"
 ```

 Objects usually set their initial state in an `initialize` method, which is automatically called when calling `new` on a class.